life

 It reminds me of Jeremiah 29:4-14 where the Lord told the children of Israel to settle down in Babylon where they were being held captive because He would increase them in that land until He brings them back to their native home.
 Even though it felt like anxiety had me paralyzed in that season, I was not crippled to the point of ineffectiveness.
 The Lord kept sending me lifelines – people to remind me that my battle with fear and anxiety was temporary and would soon dissipate.

 For me, my 40th year of life represents a new chapter in a book that feels brand new as well.
 I am entering my fourth decade more healed, more clear, and more excited about life than ever.
-I can clearly remember being 33 or 34 and absolutely petrified that I would leave my thirties with no accomplishments, no goals achieved, and nothing to show for all the long held dreams in my heart.
+I can clearly remember being 33 or 34 and absolutely petrified that I would leave my thirties with no accomplishments, no goals achieved, and nothing to show for all the long-held dreams in my heart.

 By God’s grace, that is not my story.

 My thirties have been the best decade of my life.
 I have served God faithfully in this decade.
-I married the love of my life and birth our children in this decade.
+I married the love of my life and gave birth in this decade.
 I lost friends but gained lifelong sisters in this decade.
 I encountered healing, deliverance, and astronomical personal growth in this decade.
 My standing is sure and steady for the long haul because my thirties have prepared me well.
 Nothing has been wasted in my thirties.

 My twenties were a mixed bag, with the majority of those years spent in bondage to sin.
 I did not escape the clutches of hell until I turned 26.